rg-3/halfbaked.skeleton/README.md

   display alongside the address bar and on the `chrome://extensions` page.
   Most likely you will eventually want to update these for your own extension.

+* An objective of this skeleton is to be loadable without edits being made.
+You can try loading it in Chrome first (with Developer Mode turned on), then edit afterwards if you want.

 ## <a id='install'> Install </a>

 The install process is simple.
 All you have to do is clone the project and